 The body clock and circadian rhythms

-The activity of all of our body systems, for example heart rate and body temperature, vary in a circadian rhythm and the purpose of these rhythms is to prepare us for sleep at night and activity during the day.
-For example heart rate and temperature are naturally low during the night in order to promote sleep and then increase during the day to prepare us for activity.
+The activity of all of our body systems, for example, heart rate and body temperature, vary in a circadian rhythm and the purpose of these rhythms is to prepare us for sleep at night and activity during the day.
+For example, heart rate and temperature are naturally low during the night in order to promote sleep and then increase during the day to prepare us for action.

 Circadian rhythms are generated in the brain by a cluster of cells known as the body clock.

-Early morning – time of the circadian minimum in alertness
+Early morning – the time of the circadian minimum in alertness

 Our circadian rhythm in alertness is the reason why we perform worst in the early hours of the morning and why tiredness-related vehicle accidents and industrial accidents are likely at this time.
 Anyone who has tried to stay awake all night knows that it is most difficult between 2-6am and then things seem to get easier.
 You feel better as the morning progresses because your body clock starts to swing back into daytime/ awake mode.

-Siesta time – time of the circadian dip in alertness
+Siesta time – the time of the circadian dip in alertness

 After lunch between 3-5pm there a circadian dip in alertness that is sometimes known as the “afternoon slump”.
 Again, there is an increase in tiredness-related accidents at this time of day.

 Fresh air and loud music will not keep you awake